 Harris would go on to become a daily practitioner of and vocal advocate for meditation.
 He even wrote a book, 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Actually Works—A True Story, which chronicles his transformation and discusses evidence from neuroscience of the myriad benefits of meditation.
-If you like, you can read the key insights from his book for free on Blinkist.

 Until recently, I was unaware of Harris and his work.
 Then, thanks to the recommendation of a friend, I watched a couple videos on Big Think in which Harris discusses the neuroscience of meditation and the story of his panic attack and subsequent transformation.

 These two videos offer fascinating insight into the way meditation physically transforms our brains and compelling reasons for developing a meditation practice.
 I highly recommend them.

 Dan Harris on the Neuroscience and Benefits of Meditation:

 Read this: The Ultimate Beginner's Guide to Meditation

 Dan Harris on His Panic Attack and Subsequent Discovery of Meditation: